 - If a user's UPN is not in the email address format, it will not be synchronized.

 Link existing mailboxes with one of your users OR use Autocreate feature.
 The interface can autolink mailboxes and users by UPN and Display Name.
-Linked mailboxes show the text (linked) in the display name column at Services > Mailboxes.
+Linked mailboxes show the text (linked) in the display name column at Users & Services > Exchange Mailboxes.
 For mailboxes that are already linked, the information on the General tab in the mailbox properties becomes read-only (you can view it if you click the mailbox's Display Name).
 You will not be able to modify any user information; all changes should be done in the local Active Directory.

 Provide Support with the following information for troubleshooting: